 Overdose

 When attending a drug overdose, preservation of life is a law enforcement priority.
-NSW Police Force has guidelines to encourage police officers to exercise their discretion not to charge people present at drug overdoses for minor drug matters.
+NSW Police Force encourages police officers to exercise their discretion not to charge people present at drug overdoses for minor drug matters.
 This is designed to remove any reluctance that people may have to call an ambulance due to fear of police prosecution.

 Police drug diversion strategies